jchristopher/searchwp-live-ajax-search/readme.txt

 == Changelog ==

 = 1.1.2 =
+* No longer limit results to built in post types
 * Added <code>results_destroy_on_blur</code> config option to prevent automatic removal of results window when clicking outside results pane

 = 1.1.1 =